amoradinejad/limHaloPT/README.md

 ## Attribution
 You can use this package freely, provided that in your publication you cite the following paper:
 Moradinezhad & Nikakhtar & Keating & Castorina: arXiv:2111.XXX.
-Furthermore, free usage of CLASS requires citation of at least this [papers](https://arxiv.org/abs/1104.2933).
+Furthermore, since limHaloPT relies on CLASS Boltzman code, you should also cite at least this [paper](https://arxiv.org/abs/1104.2933) as required byy CLASS developers.
 <br>

 ## License